Mechanical Metamaterials, Elastic Metamaterials

 We develop the first material microstructures which can exhibit coefficients of thermal expansion larger than that of either constituent.
 The expansion can be arbitrarily large positive or arbitrarily large negative, or zero.
 These materials substantially exceed the bounds for thermal expansion of a two-phase composite.
 They contain considerable void space.
 We present dense extremal materials with void space tending to zero. by allowing slip at interfaces between phases.

 We develop the first composite materials with inclusions of negative stiffness which attain extreme viscoelastic behavior and exceed conventional bounds.
 Extremely large Young's modulus exceeding the modulus of diamond has been attained.
 These composites contain inclusions capable of phase transformations.
 The transformation is partially constrained by the surrounding matrix.
 High damping can also be achieved in lumped systems in which negative stiffness heterogeneity is on a larger, even a macroscopic, scale.
+Recently, materials with stored energy or sources of power have been called active materials.

 We design and make via 3D printing the first 3D printed Cosserat chiral elastic material.
 These may be called chiral metamaterials.